-You will participate in an engaging, life-like simulated exercise built on a case exclusively designed for this program.
-This exercise will challenge you to resolve complex issues and apply your learned negotiating skills-as a member of a team-to negotiate a landmark agreement that yields competitive advantage.
+You will participate in a simulated exercise built on a case exclusively designed for this program.
+The exercise will encourage you to resolve complex issues and apply your learned negotiating skills as a member of a team, to negotiate a landmark agreement that yields competitive advantage.

 By attending this 3-day course, you will enhance your value and ability to contribute to your organization.
 Our real-world approach and practical exercises will help you:

 This program has been approved for 20 (General) recertification credit hours toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
 Please be sure to note the program ID number on your recertification application form.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.

 The use of this seal confirms that this activity has met HR Certification Institute's® (HRCI®) criteria for recertification credit pre-approval.

 |Bill Cooke, PhD, serves as Director and Professor in the School of Human Resources and Labor Relations at Michigan State University (MSU).
 Prior to assuming his current position in 2008, he directed the University of Michigan's executive education programs in collective bargaining for over 20 years.
 Bill has also consulted directly with over 25 companies and their unions—helping them develop collective bargaining strategies, training negotiation teams and facilitating interest-based negotiations.
 Included among these companies are BellSouth, Dow Chemical, DTE Energy, Ford, Honeywell, Michelin and Quaker Oats.
 Dr. Cooke teaches Negotiating Labor/Management Agreements for Competitive Advantage.|